sucharita1/UFOs/README.md

 * Bootstrap 4, Javascript ES6, VSCode 1.63.2, CSS, HTML, Chrome Browser.

 ## Results
-* We have build a webpage on UFO sightings and deployed it on github pages https://sucharita1.github.io/.
+1. We have build a webpage on UFO sightings and deployed it on github pages https://sucharita1.github.io/.
 ![github_pages](?raw=true)

+2. The new code with additonal city, state, country, shape filters which adapts to change of input can be viewed at [index.html]() and [app.js]()

 * Please refer to the image below where you can see that a portion of the table containing the UFO listings is marked in green and the portion marked in red are the filter elements, each filter elements namely Date, City, State, Country, Shape has been marked in blue and placeholders showing sample values are shown in orange.
 Placeholder for date is '1/10/2010', placehoder for city is 'el cajon', plaeholder for state is 'ca', placeholder for country is 'us', placeholder for shape is 'light'.
 ![filter_components](?raw=true)